http4k/http4k-connect/amazon/README.md

 - AWS_SECRET_ACCESS_KEY
 - AWS_SESSION_TOKEN

 This auth method uses the STS `AssumeRole` action to retrieve the rotating credentials from STS using auth from the environmental variables.
-This requires overriding the credentials provider used when constructing the adapter:
+This requires overriding the credentials provider used when constructing the client:
 ```kotlin
 val sqs = SQS.Http(credentialsProvider = CredentialsProvider.STS())
 ```